Max-Yfantopoulos/Backgammon-Website/README.md

 ### 2. Navigate to the Game:

--Open your browser and go to http://localhost:5174.
+- Open your browser and go to http://localhost:5174.

 ### 3. Choose a Game Mode: